sycamore-rs/sycamore/docs/markdown/getting_started/installation.md

 ## Install Trunk

-[Trunk](https://trunkrs.dev) is the recommended build tool for Maple.
+[Trunk](https://trunkrs.dev) is the recommended build tool for Sycamore.
 If you are from JS land, Trunk is like [webpack](https://webpack.js.org/) or [rollup](https://rollupjs.org/) but specifically tailored to Rust + WASM apps.

 You can use `cargo` to install Trunk: